Erudika/para-search-elasticsearch-v5/README.md

 The asynchronous indexing mode also offers an appealing feature to automatically retry failed indexing requests.
 If your Elasticsearch cluster is under heavy load, it's possible a request to index new documents may be rejected.
 With synchronous indexing, the burden falls on the client application to try the indexing request again.
-The Elasticsearch BulkProcessor, however, offers an appealing feature to automatically retry indexing requests with exponential backoff between retries.
-If the index request fails with the `EsRejectedExecutionException` exception, the request will be retried up to `para.es.bulk-processor.max-num-retries` times.
-Even if your use case demands a high certainty of data consistency between your DAO and Search, it's still recommended to use asynchronous indexing with retries enabled.
+The Elasticsearch BulkProcessor, however, offers a useful feature to automatically retry indexing requests with exponential backoff between retries.
+If the index request fails with a `EsRejectedExecutionException`, the request will be retried up to `para.es.bulk-processor.max-num-retries` times.
+Even if your use case demands a high degree of confidence with respect to data consistency between your DAO and Search, it's still recommended to use asynchronous indexing with retries enabled.

 ### Indexing modes